boriskriger/Publications/README.md

 Kriger, B. (2026).
 Connection of Vacuum Energy with Inflation: The Elastic Potential, Initial Conditions, and the Origin of Primordial Fluctuations.
 Information Physics Institute. https://doi.org/10.5281/zenodo.19009393

+Kriger, B. (2026).
+CMB Compatibility and the Dissolution of the Mass Hierarchy in the Elastic Vacuum.
+Information Physics Institute. https://doi.org/10.5281/zenodo.19010637

 ### Links
 * https://www.researchgate.net/profile/Boris-Kriger